weskerfoot/DeleteFB/README.md

 ## How To Use

 * Make sure that you have Google Chrome installed and that it is up to date
-* Install python 3.x (tested on python 3.7) along with pip
 * `pip3 install --user delete-facebook-posts`
-* Run `deletefb -E "youremail@example.org" -P "yourfacebookpassword" -U "https://www.facebook.com/your.profile.url"`
+* `deletefb -E "youremail@example.org" -P "yourfacebookpassword" -U "https://www.facebook.com/your.profile.url"`
-* Wait a long time
-* Say goodbye to your Facebook posts!
+* The script will log into your Facebook account, go to your profile page, and start deleting posts.
+If it cannot delete something, then it will "hide" it from your timeline instead.
+* Be patient as it will take a very long time, but it will eventually clear everything.
+You may safely minimize the chrome window without breaking it.

 ## How To Install Python